CTV Presents New Waves

 Ann Bernier: Producing

 Ann is a great supporter of emerging talent and spends time mentoring upcoming filmmakers and producers.
-She and her partner Chris Zimmer are also developing a number of projects, including two television drama series, the animation feature film, Koati, and local feature, Monica’s News.
+She is also the recipient of a 2017 WIFT-AT WAVE Award recognizing her significant body of work.
+She and her partner Chris Zimmer run Vertical Productions Inc. and are developing a number of projects including two television drama series, the animation feature film Koati and a feature film Monica’s News which just received the WIDC Feature Film Award at Whistler.

 Marcia Connolly: Documentary Filmmaking

-In 2013, her feature, Spring & Arnaud created in collaboration with Katherine Knight and Site Media Inc, was awarded the Audience Top Ten at Hot Docs International Film Festival.
+Her feature Spring & Arnaud created in collaboration with Katherine Knight and Site Media Inc. was awarded the Audience Top Ten at Hot Docs.
+Their latest documentary, Strange and Familiar: Architecture on Fogo Island won Best Atlantic Documentary and Connolly received Best Cinematographer at the Atlantic Film Festival.